Home » What Kind of Cactus Can Tortoises Eat?

 A prickly pear will need minimal water, making it ideal for the warm and humid conditions that tortoises prefer.
 This cactus shouldn’t be watered for its first month after propagation.

-In the unlikely event that your tortoise hasn’t devoured the prickly pear within a month, you can add water once a month or twice a month in peak summer.
+If your tortoise hasn’t devoured the prickly pear within a month, you can add water once or twice a month in peak summer.

 Can Tortoises Eat Cactus?